-However, even my local service station doesn’t offer much in the way of service, because there is nowhere safe to store my helmet while I’m filling up.
+However, most service stations don’t offer much in the way of service with anywhere safe to store your helmet while filling up.

-Yet most bowser tops these days have small advertising signs on top of them preventing you from placing your helmet there.
+Yet most bowser tops these days have advertising signs on top, preventing you from placing your helmet there.

-If they can’t offer that simple “service” of providing somewhere to put your helmet, they shouldn’t be called a service station.
+If they can’t offer the simple “service” of providing somewhere to put your helmet, they shouldn’t be called a “service station“.

 We suggest you buy one of those carabiner-style hooks so you can quickly and safely fasten your helmet to your bike.